What is Brazil known for and what can we learn about the country?

 The Carnival is an annual festival held the Friday before Ash Wednesday, in the afternoon, a day that marks the beginning of Lent.

 The Brazilian carnival is known for the costumes, samba music, and parades.
+Neighborhoods such as Santa Teresa and Lapa which are located in Rio de Janeiro are great places to stay during this festival.

 This is, by far, the most popular holiday in the country and it is a huge event that millions of people enjoy, including tourists!